AkshayRaman97/hpdf-week1/README.md

 Use the following link to download Python3.6 https://www.python.org/downloads/
 #### 2. pip3
-Check if pip3 is installed using by entering following command in the terminal
+Check if pip3 is installed by entering following command in the terminal
 ```
 $ pip3 --version
 ```